Kendall Jenner, Bella Thorne, And Courtney Stodden Channel Marilyn Monroe

 Meanwhile, Bella Thorne went topless for a photo shoot.
 The 19-year-old has gotten more comfortable with showing off her body on social media and in photo shoots.
 Thorne channeled Marilyn Monroe by slapping on a blonde wig and winged eyeliner.
 Thorne took to Instagram to share a behind-the-scenes look at the shoot, telling her fans, “The body is meant to be seen and not covered up.”

 The photo shows Bella seductively looking over her shoulder as she covers herself up with a white sheet.
 She wears very little in the photo shoot except for pink lipstick and her blonde wig.
-However, it looks like the photo shoot is a throwback since Bella included the hashtags “#marilynmonroe” and “#flashback,” reports Hollywood Life.
+However, it looks like the photo shoot is a throwback since Bella included the hashtags “#marilynmonroe” and “#flashback,” according to Hollywood Life.

 The photos may have been shot around Valentine’s Day or around the same time as her first-ever Playboy shoot.